ionos-cloud/docker-machine-driver/docs/usage/commands.md

 | version		| Show the Docker Machine version or a machine docker version |
 | help			| Shows a list of commands or help for one command |

-For more available options to manage a Rancher Machine, use `rancher-machine help`.
+For more available options to manage a Docker Machine, use `docker-machine help`.

 ## Examples